Published on April 10, 2020 by Morgan Black

 Before joining the Cumberland faculty in 2019, Anderson worked as a law clerk for the Honorable Dennis W. Shedd of the U.S. Court of Appeals for the Fourth Circuit; a civil litigator at large law firms in Birmingham and Washington, D.C.; and an Assistant United States Attorney for the Northern District of Alabama.
 In 19 years of practice, Anderson gained extensive experience in general and appellate litigation in federal and state courts across the country.

-Anderson earned a Bachelor of Arts from Furman University and a Juris Doctor from the University of Virginia School of Law, where he served as a notes editor for the Virginia Law Review.
+Anderson earned a B.A. from Furman University and a J.D. from the University of Virginia School of Law, where he served as a notes editor for the Virginia Law Review.